+Roman Kostovski, Publishing Director & Aquisitions Editor

 Rachel Miranda, Managing Editor

-Rachel Feingold was born in Zurich, Switzerland, immigrated to the US at the age of eight and has lived largely in Connecticut.
-She relocated to Washington, DC, in 2014 after completing an M.F.A. in Writing and Literature at the Bennington Writing Seminars.
-She received her B.A. in European Cultural Studies from Brandeis University.
+Rachel Miranda was born in Zurich, Switzerland, immigrated to the US at the age of eight, and has lived largely in Connecticut since then, with intervals in Cleveland, Atlanta, and most recently, Washington, DC.
+She received an MFA in Writing and Literature at the Bennington Writing Seminars, and a BA in European Cultural Studies from Brandeis University.
 In addition to her work for Plamen Press, she is a freelance editor of literary, cultural, and scholarly works ranging from historical retrospectives and memoirs to poetry, novels, and plays.
 In addition to her freelance clients and her work as managing editor for Plamen Press, she is the development writer for the Shalom Hartman Institute of North America.
-She was the recipient of a 2015 Vaclav Havel Writing Fellowship to research the biography of Czech author Hana Andronikova in Prague, and she authored the proposal that resulted in Plamen Press’s Translation Fellowship from the National Endowment for the Arts.
+She was the recipient of a 2015 Vaclav Havel Writing Fellowship to research the life of Czech author Hana Andronikova in Prague, and she authored the proposal that resulted in Plamen Press’s Translation Fellowship from the National Endowment for the Arts.
 Her own published works include short stories, poems, and The World at Our Table: A Euro-American Cookbook of Family Favorites.
 She is currently working on a novel about the immigrant experience.